VOLT

 Jobs remain queued or delayed

-It is tempting to blame Redis immediately, but a healthy queue can still stall if the daemon is under memory pressure.
-Some workers intentionally delay or requeue work when the process is too stressed to continue safely.
+A healthy queue can stall if the daemon is under memory pressure.
+Workers intentionally delay or requeue work when the process is stressed.

 Jupyter stays in starting

-Notebook startup can fail for reasons that have nothing to do with Jupyter itself: no free host ports, Docker problems, bad public-base-path assumptions, or a runtime container that exists but has not reached readiness yet.
+Common causes: no free host ports, Docker problems, incorrect public-base-path settings, or a runtime container that has not reached readiness.

 VNC or proxied services never appear

-If a container should expose a service but VOLT does not show it, check the container state, the expected labels, and whether the daemon's exposure registry is actually publishing snapshots.
-This is often a discovery issue, not an application issue.
+Check the container state, the expected labels, and whether the daemon's exposure registry is publishing snapshots.
+This is typically a discovery issue.

-Update succeeds conceptually but the cluster never comes back
+Update succeeds but the cluster never comes back

-Managed update flows depend on the installation mode and on the daemon being able to replace itself cleanly.
-If the deployment was not created in the expected image-driven way, the control plane may accept the request while the runtime-side update path still fails.
+Managed update flows depend on the installation mode and on the daemon being able to replace itself.
+If the deployment was not created in the expected image-driven way, the control plane accepts the request while the runtime-side update path fails.

 Delete gets stuck halfway

-Cluster deletion spans both the control plane and the runtime host.
-If remote cleanup does not complete, you can end up with a removed control-plane object but leftover local resources, or the opposite.
-Treat deletion as an operational workflow, not just a button click.
+Cluster deletion spans the control plane and the runtime host.
+If remote cleanup does not complete, the control-plane object may be removed while local resources remain, or vice versa.

 Deployment hygiene

-• and keep a short operator checklist for cluster connection, upload, analysis, and notebook validation.
+• Maintain an operator checklist covering cluster connection, upload, analysis, and notebook validation.

 Storage layout and buckets